ESTABLISHMENT OF PARENTAGE

 If an adjudicated father or the mother wishes to

-contest the legally established paternity, the options available are determined
+contest the legally established parentage, the options available are determined

-by the type of order that adjudicated paternity.
+by the type of order that adjudicated parentage.
 In addition, consider the

 following depending on the type of order involved: